awsdocs/aws-lambda-developer-guide/doc_source/API_CreateFunction.md

 You set the package type to `Zip` if the deployment package is a [\.zip file archive](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-package.html#gettingstarted-package-zip)\.
 For a \.zip file archive, the code property specifies the location of the \.zip file\.
 You must also specify the handler and runtime properties\.
 The code in the deployment package must be compatible with the target instruction set architecture of the function \(`x86-64` or `arm64`\)\.
 If you do not specify the architecture, the default value is `x86-64`\.

 When you create a function, Lambda provisions an instance of the function and its supporting resources\.
 If your function connects to a VPC, this process can take a minute or so\.
 During this time, you can't invoke or modify the function\.
-The `State`, `StateReason`, and `StateReasonCode` fields in the response from [ GetFunctionConfiguration ](API_GetFunctionConfiguration.md) indicate when the function is ready to invoke\.
+The `State`, `StateReason`, and `StateReasonCode` fields in the response from [GetFunctionConfiguration](API_GetFunctionConfiguration.md) indicate when the function is ready to invoke\.
 For more information, see [Function States](https://docs.aws.amazon.com/lambda/latest/dg/functions-states.html)\.

 A function has an unpublished version, and can have published versions and aliases\.
 The unpublished version changes when you update your function's code and configuration\.
 A published version is a snapshot of your function code and configuration that can't be changed\.
 An alias is a named resource that maps to a version, and can be changed to map to a different version\.
 Use the `Publish` parameter to create version `1` of your function from its initial configuration\.

 The other parameters let you configure version\-specific and function\-level settings\.
-You can modify version\-specific settings later with [ UpdateFunctionConfiguration ](API_UpdateFunctionConfiguration.md)\.
-Function\-level settings apply to both the unpublished and published versions of the function, and include tags \([ TagResource ](API_TagResource.md)\) and per\-function concurrency limits \([ PutFunctionConcurrency ](API_PutFunctionConcurrency.md)\)\.
+You can modify version\-specific settings later with [UpdateFunctionConfiguration](API_UpdateFunctionConfiguration.md)\.
+Function\-level settings apply to both the unpublished and published versions of the function, and include tags \([TagResource](API_TagResource.md)\) and per\-function concurrency limits \([PutFunctionConcurrency](API_PutFunctionConcurrency.md)\)\.

 You can use code signing if your deployment package is a \.zip file archive\.
 To enable code signing for this function, specify the ARN of a code\-signing configuration\.
-When a user attempts to deploy a code package with [ UpdateFunctionCode ](API_UpdateFunctionCode.md), Lambda checks that the code package has a valid signature from a trusted publisher\.
+When a user attempts to deploy a code package with [UpdateFunctionCode](API_UpdateFunctionCode.md), Lambda checks that the code package has a valid signature from a trusted publisher\.
 The code\-signing configuration includes set set of signing profiles, which define the trusted publishers for this function\.

-If another account or an AWS service invokes your function, use [ AddPermission ](API_AddPermission.md) to grant permission by creating a resource\-based IAM policy\.
+If another account or an AWS service invokes your function, use [AddPermission](API_AddPermission.md) to grant permission by creating a resource\-based IAM policy\.
 You can grant permissions at the function level, on a version, or on an alias\.

-To invoke your function directly, use [ Invoke ](API_Invoke.md)\.
-To invoke your function in response to events in other AWS services, create an event source mapping \([ CreateEventSourceMapping ](API_CreateEventSourceMapping.md)\), or configure a function trigger in the other service\.
+To invoke your function directly, use [Invoke](API_Invoke.md)\.
+To invoke your function in response to events in other AWS services, create an event source mapping \([CreateEventSourceMapping](API_CreateEventSourceMapping.md)\), or configure a function trigger in the other service\.
 For more information, see [Invoking Functions](https://docs.aws.amazon.com/lambda/latest/dg/lambda-invocation.html)\.

 ## Request Syntax<a name="API_CreateFunction_RequestSyntax"></a>